This post was most recently updated on February 19th, 2021.2 min read.

 This was a fun one!
-Suddenly, while running or debugging my ASP.NET Core 3.1 application, I started getting errors about missing assemblies.
-These dll files were not required a minute earlier – nor did requiring them really make much sense in my mind – but there was a nonsensical, easy fix, so in the end it was all good!
+Suddenly, while running or debugging my ASP.NET Core 3.1 application, I started getting errors about missing assemblies, along the lines of “FileNotFoundException: Could not load file or assembly Microsoft.AspNetCore.Components.Forms“.
+These DLL files were not required a minute earlier – nor did requiring them really make much sense in my mind – but there was a nonsensical, easy fix, so in the end it was all good!

 But let’s go through this thing in order.
 What was the problem now?

 So, this was the error I was running into, whenever I ran or debugged my app:

 FileNotFoundException: Could not load file or assembly 'Microsoft.AspNetCore.Components.Forms, Version=126.96.36.199, Culture=neutral, PublicKeyToken=adb9793829ddae60'.
 The system cannot find the file specified.

 The weird part was that I didn’t even need this dependency before I updated Microsoft.AspNetCore.Componentsfrom 188.8.131.52 to 184.108.40.206!
 Not sure if this was a breaking change in the dependency or something different.

 A similar error occurred for another package, Microsoft.AspNetCore.Components.Web.

 In that case, the issue was slightly different as I did in fact have the package already referenced – it just stopped working :)

 You need to add the dependency, and (weirdly enough) tell it to include private assets.
 And here’s how you can do that!

 Time needed: 5 minutes.